ktor-doc-jp/ktor-doc-jp/quickstart/1index.md

     server.start(wait = true)
 }
 ```
+{% endcapture %}

+{% include tabbed-code.html
+    tab1-title="Main.kt" tab1-content=main-kt
+%}

 ## Accessing your application

 Since you have a main method, you can execute it with your IDE.
 That will open a HTTP server,
 listening on [http://127.0.0.1:8080](http://127.0.0.1:8080/), You can try opening it with your favorite web browser.

-If that doesn't work, maybe you are using that port already.
+If that doesn't work, maybe your computer is using that port already.
 You can try changing the
 port 8080 (in line 10) and adjust it as needed.
 {: .note}